-Could you represent 70,000 LPC students, trainees and junior lawyers from across England and Wales in a national and international forum?
+Could you represent 70,000 solicitors, apprentices, LPC students and LPC graduates, trainees and junior lawyers from across England and Wales in a national and international forum?

-To be eligible to stand you must fall within the scope of the JLD membership.
-You must be a student on the Legal Practice Course (LPC), LPC graduate, trainee solicitor or solicitor up to five years qualified.
+To be eligible to stand, you must fall within the scope of the JLD membership:

 Your nomination should include an election statement of up to 300 words explaining why you should be elected as a JLD committee member.
 This must be supported by two other junior lawyers.

-You should also confirm whether you would be available to attend a JLD committee handover training weekend on 10-11 November in Sheffield.
+You should also confirm whether you would be available to attend a JLD committee handover training weekend on 9 to 10 November in Leeds.

 Email us at email@example.com if you need any further information.

 Deadline for submission of nominations is Wednesday 16 October 2019 at 12pm.